syncfusion-content/flutter-docs/Flutter/DateRangePicker/hijri-date-picker.md

 {% endtabs %}

 ## Date selection
-The HijriDateRangePicker supports selecting single, multiple, and range of dates.
+The `SfHijriDateRangePicker` supports selecting single, multiple, and range of dates.
 It also supports programmatic selection.

 The selected date or range details can be obtained using the [onSelectionChanged ]()callback of hijri date range picker.
 The callback will return the [DateRangePickerSelectionChangedArgs]() which contains the selected date or range details.